Qgap/GCContactKit/README.md

 ## Requirements
 iOS 7 and later.
 ### CocoaPods
-TTGTagCollectionView is available through [CocoaPods](http://cocoapods.org).
+GCContactKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby